10 ways to stay productive at home

 Write down everything you need to do.

-Use time blocking to assign each task a slot in your calendar.
+Use time blocking to dedicate focus to one task at a time.

 Tools worth trying: